Planning a trip to Disney World and you want to stay onsite without breaking the bank?

 Disney World Value resorts have the most economically priced resort rooms when compared to any other on-site resort options.

-Prices for Value rooms start around $110 during the slowest times of the year.
+Prices for some Value resort rooms start around $125 per night during the slowest times of the year.

 That price point is a huge selling factor for many families and is definitely something to consider when planning your trip.